 But I’m not hating on drones, they are needed for the survival of the hive.
 The colony/economy NEEDS those willing to be in the workforce because the Queen B can not do it all herself.
 Most of us start off as drones as first before we see the greener grass.

 Worker Bee: Ah, the industrious little worker bee.
 She’s the housekeeper, the nanny, the provider, the builder, the protector.
 She does it all – just like you, the entrepreneur.
 The worker bee tends to have so many hands on deck, most efforts are non-reproducing and simply busy work.
 Are you running around in circles without producing?

 Queen Bee: the Queen is the heart and soul of the colony.
 She is the CEO, the decision-maker that moves the needle-point further.

 The Queen’s only job is to produce and unite.
 Have you ever seen a company ran without a boss of some sort?
 I haven’t.
 The Queen ensures the survival of the company.
 Without Queen leadership, a company won’t last very long.
-As a Worker B wearing 20 different hats, you’re ultimate goal is to ascend to Queen BEE status, a Brand Everybody Envies, where you own your own brand with entrepreneurial-focused leaders and workers.
+As a Worker B wearing 20 different hats, your ultimate goal is to ascend to Queen BEE status, a Brand Everybody Envies, where you own your own brand with entrepreneurial-focused leaders and workers.

 Honey: The sweet profit, the fruit of your labor.
 Honey = money.
 A colony of bees may establish a functional hive with honeycomb in about a month, but it can take an entrepreneur months or even years.

 In general, a new bee colony will not make a surplus of harvested honey (profit) in the first year.
 The first year is all about setting up shop and getting established.
 This means working on marketing and getting visible.
 B’ colonies need to make lots of wax (content, services, products) which take time and resources.